Working At Snow Farm NZ

 We occasionally recruit for positions that we cannot find a New Zeland Resident to fill, in these instances we will support the applicant in applying for a work visa.
 This visa differs from the Working Holiday Visa as it will only allow the applicant to work for Snow Farm for the duration of their contract and they cannot work for any other NEw Zeland Business with that visa.
-This has been in past for Groomer Drivers and Ski Instructors.
+This has been in past for Groomer Operators and Ski Instructors.

 WHAT KIND OF MONEY CAN I EARN?
 HOW OFTEN AM I PAID?

-First-year mountain wages start from $18.00 per hour.
-For jobs that require more qualifications, skills and experience the rates will be higher.
+First-year mountain wages start from $18.90 per hour.
+For jobs that require more qualifications, skills and experience the rates may be higher.
 Our wages and benefits are comparative with other ski areas in New Zealand.
 We require you to fill out and submit a weekly time sheet for your supervisor to check.
 We pay you weekly on a Wednesday night.
 You must have an IRD number and an NZ bank account before commencing work as you cannot be paid until you have both of these.

 WILL I NEED INSURANCE?
 WHAT IS ACC?